ivan-r2d2/R2D2-MATLAB/README.md

 A series of Matlab libraries to perform Autonomous Navigation of Planar Robots

-Before making use of the demos make sure to add to the path the folder TOOLS (which contains) and also the folder MAPS
+Before making use of the demos make sure to add to the path the folder TOOLS which contains a series of auxiliary functions, and also the folder MAPS in order to use grid maps and also line maps.